IT2810/it2810-webutvikling-h18-prosjekt-3-31/README.md

 ```

 #### TodoScreen
 Started to test the different functions, addTasks and deleteTasks, also made a test for the TextInput.
 We did not get Enzyme to work, so we chose not to test the delete-button ("X").
 The button is multiple level deep in the view, and without Enzyme it was not possible to test it.
-Although, we tested the button in our app.
+Although, we tested the button interactively.
 It worked as it should here.
 The test for TodoScreen also includes a snapshot test.

 #### CalendarsScreen
 Started first with a snapshot test, after that I systematically went through important functions, and the functions they again used.